soyeonm/soyeonm.github.io/_pages/about.md

 Talks
 ======

-Sep 30, 2024: Invited Talk at the [Multimodal Agents Workshop](https://multimodalagents.github.io/) at ECCV 2024!
+Sep 30, 2024: Invited Talk at the [Multimodal Agents Workshop](https://multimodalagents.github.io/) at ECCV 2024! \
+The topic of the talk was **"Progress and Challenges in Non-parametric and Parametric Components of Embodied Agents."** \
+The slides can be seen [here](https://drive.google.com/file/d/1zslH_NgcVIjd8CaNRfYMGzxYjj86TdCg/view?usp=sharing)

 April.
 10. 2023: Invited Talk at the Yonsei University Vision and Learning Lab!